 Does My Child Have Inattentive ADHD (aka ADD) Symptoms?

 When you think of attention deficit hyperactivity disorder (ADHD), you may immediately think of the hyperactive, perpetually-in-trouble child – one who can’t stay still or quiet.
 But there is another type of ADHD – inattentive type (ADD) – that can also cause difficulties at home, in school, and in social situations; it’s just typically more difficult to “spot.”
 Why?
 Children with inattentive ADHD are often quiet and withdrawn.
 They may be seen as underachievers and daydreamers.
 Many have trouble with organization and time management.
 They may take longer to process information.
 Many silently struggle.

+Here is the full list of inattentive ADHD symptoms.
 Only a mental-health professional can tell for sure whether symptoms are severe, frequent, and pervasive enough to suggest a positive ADHD diagnosis.
 But this self-test may provide some behavior clues and suggestions about next steps.

 This questionnaire is designed to determine whether your child demonstrates symptoms similar to those of attention deficit disorder (ADHD or ADD) — and the inattentive sub-type in particular.
 If you answer often to a significant number of these questions, consult a licensed mental health practitioner.
 An accurate diagnosis can only be made through clinical evaluation.

 Based on the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association and reviewed by Roberto Olivardia, Ph.D., a member of the ADDitude ADHD Medical Review Panel.